William Smith Anderson: Life

 William Smith Anderson, sometimes known as Jock, was born in Kilsyth on 21 November 1878.

 Anderson's father was John Anderson (c.
 1850 - 8 November 1918); his mother was Janet Bogle (29 July 1852 - 13 November 1931), known as Jessie.
 They had married on 28 November 1876 in Coatbridge.

 William was the eldest of their 7 children.

 Around the age of 10 his family moved to Kirkintilloch.
 On leaving school at 16 he got a job as in the local iron foundry of Messrs.
-Cameron and Robertson.
+Cameron and Roberton.
 He became their commercial traveller.
 By the age of 18 to 31 he was either staying in the north east of England, or in the Glasgow and Kirkintilloch area.

 Anderson married Daisy Agnes McGlashan on 28 September 1909 in Glasgow.

 In 1910 they moved to Hexham, where William and Daisy had two daughters: Daisy McGlashan Anderson and Agnes Violet Anderson.

 After the First World War he returned to Hexham.